maliMirkec/personal-website/site/articles/how-to-handle-keybindings-in-atom.md

 Go on and search `ctrl-up` to see all related commands.

-> {cldnry keybindings-settings-1_lq79lw.png "Keybindings settings." %}
+{% cldnry "keybindings-settings-1_lq79lw" "Keybindings settings." %}

 Let say we couldn't determine which command should we remove or update.
 What to do then?